FIameCaster/prism-code-editor/readme.md

 - `keyCommandMap`: Record mapping KeyboardEvent.key to a function called when that key is pressed.
 - `removed`: True if the remove method has been called.
 - `tokens`: Tokens currently displayed in the editor.
+- `extensions`: Object storing some of the extensions added to the editor.

 Adding IDs and event listeners is supported on all elements.
 Adding classes is supported on all elements except for the scroll container.